MSBrett/azfw_hybrid/docs/HOST_SETUP.md

-# Configure Azure Virtual Desktop
+# Add Session Hosts to Azure Virtual Desktop

 ## Obtain the registration key from the Azure Portal